CentraleNantesRobotics/ping360_sonar/README.md

 ## Launch files

 * **example.launch:** contains the default parameteres to run the Ping360 Sonar, including the serial port and the baudrate to interface with the sonar.
-The rest of the parameters are documented here: [Ping360 Documentation](https://docs.bluerobotics.com/ping-protocol/pingmessage-ping360/)
+The rest of the parameters are documented here: [Ping360 Documentation](https://docs.bluerobotics.com/ping-protocol/pingmessage-ping360/).
+The same parameters can also be reconfigured using the [dynamic_reconfigure](http://wiki.ros.org/dynamic_reconfigure).

 ## Nodes